-To practice Sitting Meditation, we must always sit upright with our backs straight and focus on our breathing.
+To practice sitting mindfulness meditation, we must always sit upright with our backs straight and focus on our breathing.
 We must try to be calm, peaceful, and learn to let it go – just like we inhale, absorb and then exhale.

 Meditating is not just about focussing on the positivity.
-It is also about understanding, accepting your negative thoughts, and learning to let it go.
+It is also about understanding, accepting your negative thoughts, and learning to either accept them and/or letting them go.

-Ideally you should sit in a normal position and not let your-self be distracted or shift positions.
-It is understandable if your legs start hurting or get numb.
-You should gently switch position without opening your eyes or getting distracted.
+Ideally you should sit in a normal position and not be distracted or shift positions.
+It is understandable if your legs start hurting or get numb you should gently switch position without opening your eyes or getting distracted.
 Try and maintain a steady and slow breathing while shifting too.

 Eating a meal is similar to a meditative practice where we need to immerse our presence completely.
 Before starting your meal, you can take in a moment to absorb all that is on the platter.
 We can think about how so many elements come together to gift us with this lovely meal and how the universe is supporting us and providing for our existence.

 Another important thing to always keep in mind is to take your time enjoying every bite of what you are eating.
 Enjoy the present moment and absorb in the flavours in every bite and don’t rush or swallow.
 This also helps in boosting our digestive system.

 Do not talk or let yourself get distracted – just focus on the flavours and the different elements in the food.
 This helps in becoming mindful about the presence of the food and the nourishment it provides.
 On finishing a meal, we must take a minute to feel that our platter is now empty and our hunger is now fully satisfied.